MORRFlate v2 Tire Inflation and Deflation Kit – Review

 New Bag

-MORRFlate has also added a new bag to their setup which is extremely convenient.
-Not only does this help store the hoses away with your other gear, but it also keeps things from possibly getting into the air chucks such as dirt.
-There is also an outside velcro pocket for extra attachments if you happen to own them.
+MORRFlate has also added a new bag to their setup, which is extremely convenient.
+Not only does this help store the hoses away with your other gear, but it also keeps things from possibly getting into the air chucks, such as dirt.
+There is also an outside Velcro pocket for extra attachments if you happen to own them.

 New Gauge

 There is also a new gauge option that is available for the MORRFlate.
 While you can technically use any gauge with the MORRFlate, the accuracy of the MORRFlate gauge may be something you want to consider.
-The majority of gauges on the market will not read properly expect beyond 50% of the total PSI.
-Meaning if you have a 100PSI gauge it will only read accurately at 50PSI.
+The majority of gauges on the market will not read properly except beyond 50% of the total PSI.

-That means if you run 40 PSI in your tires, you would only want an 80PSI gauge to ensure you are at 40PSI.
-Below and above that it will start to read incorrectly.
+This means that if you have a 100PSI gauge, it will only read accurately at 50PSI.
+If you run 40 PSI in your tires, you only want an 80PSI gauge to ensure you are at 40PSI.
+Below and above that, it will start to read incorrectly.
 The MORRFlate gauge, however, is accurate up to 300PSI.
 While that is overkill for just about everyone, it’s the confidence of knowing you are running your tires at the correct pressure for both off-road and on-road.
-You don’t want to risk popping a bead on the trail or under inflating your tires on the highway causing premature wear.
+You don’t want to risk popping a bead on the trail or under-inflating your tires on the highway, causing premature wear.

 Subscribe